Code-Institute-Submissions/oldhouse-newhome/README.md

   * Double border css from [Stack Overflow](https://stackoverflow.com/questions/21074202/create-a-button-with-a-double-border)

 ### Acknowledgements
   * This project has been brought to you by Slack.
 Thanks to all my fellow Slack students!
-Eternal gratitude to our channel lead Anna, and her mentor Simene, for clearing the fog and pointing us all in the right direction.
+Eternal gratitude to our channel lead Anna, and her mentor Simen, for clearing the fog and pointing us all in the right direction.
   * A special thanks to Jack for giving up some of his laptop time so mam could work on her project.

 ### Disclaimer